xoxzo/blog.xoxzo.com/content/Engineering/xoxzo-blog-has-a-new-look-en.md

 ![blog_redesign_02]({filename}/images/blog_redesign_02.png)

 ## Removed tag list
 Previously you may remember having a long list of tags on the left sidebar that made it take forever to scroll to the bottom of the page.
 While it was originally placed there to help users browse articles, functionally, it was not very useful.
-As a result, we decided to removed the tags list, leaving the category list, making the page easier on the eyes.
+As a result, we decided to remove the tags list, leaving the category list, making the page easier on the eyes.

 ![blog_redesign_03]({filename}/images/blog_redesign_03.png)

 ## Changed article page template
-In the previous version of the article page template, most elements besides the bolded article title were a similar size and color, making it less instinctive in distinguishing elements from each other.
+In the previous version of the article page template, most elements besides the bolded article title were of similar size and color, making it less intuitive in distinguishing elements from each other.
 We wanted to reduce the friction users could have felt when browsing and make it easier to focus on the content.

-To help with this with our new design, we gave the title and body content clear contrast and gave the smaller elements, like author, date, and category an intuitive hierarchy.
+To help with this with our new design, we gave the title and body content a clear contrast and gave the smaller elements, like author, date, and category an intuitive hierarchy.
 We also removed the sidebar, leaving the article to focus on.

 ![blog_redesign_04]({filename}/images/blog_redesign_04.png)